Table of Contents

 - Requiring rest instead of exercise or play after mealtime

-If your dog’s stomach is hard or swollen, you must act fast.
+You must act fast if your dog’s stomach is hard or swollen.

 Important: Quick diagnosis and treatment can be lifesaving measures for your dog.